8 Symptoms of a Bad Throttle Position Sensor (and Replacement Cost)

 In addition, other sensors depend on accurate readings from the TPS.
 When that doesn’t happen, those sensors will often compensate for too little or too much airflow.
 The end result is usually the need to go fill up on gas more frequently than usual.

-#5 – Acceleration Changes
+#5 – Unexpected Acceleration Changes

 car jerks when accelerating